PHOTOGRAPHY TYPES IN MARKETING: 9 TYPES OF PHOTOS USED IN MARKETING

 8. PHOTOGRAPHY FOR MARKETING EVENTS.

-You are running an event or your CEO is speaking in an event, you surely will need a professional photographer to ensure you have visual material that you can use later on either for you content strategy, PR or marketing collateral or campaigns.
+You are running an event or your CEO is speaking in an event, you surely will need a professional photographer to ensure you have visual material that you can use later on either for your content strategy, PR or marketing collateral or campaigns.

 9. PHOTOGRAPHY FOR PRODUCT PAGES

 You want the best photos of your products to be uploaded on the product pages of your website.
 This is a very common reason to get some new photos.
 You want to ensure your product appear nicely and people can zoom in to see details.
-In fashion, for example, potential online buyers want to be able to see all the details of your product.
+In fashion marketing, for example, potential online buyers want to be able to see all the details of your product.

 “Visually awkward products can be a challenge for marketers and photographers.
 Make sure you are on the same page as to what results from the shooting session you want.
 Below is an example of a visually awkward product photoshoot (sneaker/shoe).
 It seems that the shoe has shrunk but it has actually been designed and manufactured that way” Mau